ZetCode

 }

-The example creates a HEAD request.
+This example constructs a HEAD request.

 var request = HttpRequest.newBuilder(URI.create("https://webcode.me"))